mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 corporations, but Walker's really isn't that large, and these were _real people_ with whom I had face-to-face conversations, who had the power to do the right thing but were unwilling to.
 The whole experience has made me more cynical.
 Moreover, the feeling I hate more than any other is powerlessness, and I found it simultaneously frustrating and discouraging to be in a situation where for a long time I seemed to have practically no recourse against the dealership for the losses I'd suffered due to their incompetence.

-I'll never again enjoy my car as much I did for the first two months I owned it, although people have reassured me that Subarus are built like tanks, I'm not sure I'll be able to completely get past the paranoia that every tiny creak or shudder might be forewarning of some impending catastrophic failure.
+I'll never again enjoy my car as much I did for the first two months I owned it, and although I've been reassured that Subarus are built like tanks, I'm not sure I'll be able to completely get past the paranoia that every tiny creak or shudder might be forewarning of some impending catastrophic failure.
 But on the bright side, I do still love the car.
+I was worried that I'd hate it after all of this because of the negative associations with all the time I wasted and frustration I experienced, but that isn't the case.
+It's still a ton of fun to drive.
+I'm looking forward to finally taking it on its inaugural road trip, to modding it and making it my own, and to spending many hours "going Subaruing."

-With every negative experience comes the silver lining of life lessons to be learned, and this is no different.
+And, with every negative experience comes the silver lining of life lessons to be learned, and this is no different.
+Here are my takeaways from this:

+*   A clean record from CarFax and other similar services is completely meaningless.
+Anything not reported to insurance or the police will not show up on a CarFax report, and in my case, I have reason to believe that an insurance claim and police report _were_ made for the accident my vehicle was in, and CarFax _still_ shows nothing[^CarFax].
+*   Mechanics can be similarly unreliable.
+Ideally one should have a trusted mechanic whom they've dealt with previously.
+I haven't lived in Washginton long enough to know any mechanics well, so I should have asked friends who are knowledgeable about cars for recommendations instead of just picking one based on Yelp reviews.
+*   Even if you don't know much about cars, there are certain things you can look for under the hood when buying a used car which may indicate that the vehicle was in an accident or had bodywork done.
+Check for tool marks (i.e. missing paint) on the bolts under the hood.
+Check for damaged plastic components.
+Some vehicles (although I don't think mine is among them, unfortunately) have the VIN stamped on major components; if any of the VINs are missing or don't match, something is up.
+*   I'm not sure if this is a fair generalization based on this one experience, but if I were to buy another used car I would be very suspicious of vehicles which are overdue for important maintenance, as it may indicate that the seller did not thoroughly inspect the vehicle or does not care to maintain it himself.
+*   I am by no means an expert negotiator so take this with a grain of salt as well, but I suspect that immediate face-to-face negotiation is not the best way to go.
+It suggests a desire to buy a vehicle quickly, and the more time one spends negotiating, the less willing one will be to walk away due to the lost investment of time.
+It is probably better to tell the dealership what you are willing to pay and immediately leave if they won't meet that demand.
+    Either they'll call you back with a good offer, or you can continue to look elsewhere.
+*   Buying a new car means suffering immediate depreciation, but it's also much less likely to result in nasty surprises like this.
+Many states have lemon laws to protect new car buyers from troublesome cars, but these rarely apply to used cars.
+Consider whether this tradeoff is worthwhile.
+Personally, I'll definitely be looking at new cars next time I buy a vehicle.
+*   And most importantly, when legal options don't pan out, the best way to get what you want from a corporation may simply be to be persistent and annoying enough that it becomes worth their money to solve your issue just to make you go away.

 [^manual]: The STI is only available with a six-speed manual transmission, but I was specifically looking for a manual car anyway.
 One might wonder why I'd seek out a manual even when I hardly knew how to drive them.
 The answer is that I'd always been intrigued by manual transmissions, and after taking a quick lesson I was set on buying a manual because I found it to be a lot of fun.
 Plus, without simply jumping in and buying a manual car, one has limited opportunity to learn&mdash;you can only spend so much time borrowing friends' vehicles, and lessons are expensive.
+(For those of you outside of North America, manuals are fairly rare here, accounting for less than 7% of yearly sales.
+They can't be rented at all because most people, particularly younger people, don't know how to drive them, so the rental companies would be constantly replacing burnt-out clutches and ground up gears if they did offer manual vehicles.)
 Unfortunately, being inexperienced at driving manual may have influenced me to make the purchase faster than I otherwise might have, as it's embarrassing to go on a test drive and stall the car several times, and I was worried that if I couldn't borrow a car to practice before subsequent test drives I'd do an even worse job of it.

 [^wife]: Between the first round of negotiation and the second, my friend had to leave due to a commitment&mdash;not to mention the excruciating tedium of sitting their listening to me negotiate the price of a car.
 My wife joined me when I went back to the dealership.